afnan-farhat/afnan-farhat/README.md

 </p>-->

 ## About me
 Hi there 👋.
-I’m Afnan Farhat, a skilled and results-driven Android Developer with a strong background in Android app development and a passion for crafting high-quality apps and libraries.
-With a keen eye for quality and a deep understanding of the Android ecosystem, I build solutions that are not only functional but also delightful.
-Besides my 9to5, I love to give back to the community by blogging, speaking, and open-sourcing my ideas.
-My love for community led me to Google Developer Expert for Android.
-If I’m not crafting app/library then probably wondering about the universe’s existence.
+I’m Afnan Farhat, a passionate IT student proficient in Java and Python, with practical experience in web development and a strong interest in UI/UX design.
+Eager to learn Flutter for cross-platform development, I excel in analytical skills and creative problem-solving.
+Actively engaged in coding communities and hackathons, I enhance my teamwork and collaboration skills.
+I am dedicated to applying my technical knowledge to real-world projects, and developing innovative solutions that improve user experience and application performance.
+Committed to continuous self-improvement and contributing to the tech community.

 <a href="https://X.com/Afnantarig" target="_blank">
   <img src="https://github.com/afnan-farhat/afnan-farhat/assets/143901435/e89f4a9c-cd47-42de-a494-6a4d872e64ed" alt="X" align="right" width="40" />